-5.3 ICT and Firm Flexibility - Second Hypothesis
+ICT and Firm Flexibility - Second Hypothesis

-So by thinking about the ICT as a possibility of information to flow easily throughout the organisation both geographically and through time, I reasoned in the introduction that this should enable high flexibility in a firm.
+So by thinking about the ICT as a possibility of information to flow easily throughout the organisation both geographically and through time, it is reasoned in the introduction that this should enable high flexibility in a firm.
 The data was taken from the Meadow Survey in 2009.
 The measures of flexibility were divided into different categories: decentralisation, numeric flexibility, structural flexibility and individual learning.
 The hypothesis was that there would be a positive correlation between each of these categories and ICT use, or at least some of them.
-The first test is performed with a Spearman correlation coefficient test, so that if the correlation was positive and significant, this would support my hypothesis.
+The first test is performed with a Spearman correlation coefficient test, so that if the correlation was positive and significant, this would support the hypothesis.
 The categories of flexibility were tested against two different measures of ICT.
-As previously shown I used one measure based on 10 variables that worked well over the period from 2002 until 2008, the one I used in the first hypothesis testing.
-Then I created one measure that only worked with the variables provided in the 2009 survey, the ICT_08eqw composite indicator.
+As previously shown in the thesis, using one measure based on 10 variables that worked well over the period from 2002 until 2008, the one used in the first hypothesis testing.
+Then I created one measure that only worked with the variables provided in the 2009 survey, the ICT\08eqw composite indicator.
 The result with this indicator is of course much more interesting than those for the old indicator that did not change over time.

-Speaman Coreston Coffe.
-PECENTRA.
-NOURSY Shuching Mono Lege. ong.
+- -

+Spearman Correlation Coefficients Decentrali- sation numeric flex Structural learning Individ learning

+Prob > r under H0: Rho=0

+Number of Observations

-0.07074 0.20978 0.22767 0.15068
+ICT_08eqw 0.07074 0.20978 0.22767 0.15068

-ICT_08eqw 0.0462 <.0001 <.0001 <.0001
+0.0462 <.0001 <.0001 <.0001

 795 802 821 767

-0.04617 0.15702 0.17173 0.07586
+ICT_08 0.04617 0.15702 0.17173 0.07586

-ICT_08 0.2159 <.0001 <.0001 0.0448
+0.2159 <.0001 <.0001 0.0448

 720 734 748 700